What to Check Before Buying Decorative Furniture | Engineering Risk Guide

 Over a 20–50 year service life, decorative furniture is subjected to thousands of micro-expansion cycles.
 The "Hollow Thud" test reveals a lifespan of 3-5 years before core failure.
 The "Fingernail" check reveals finish incompatibility that will craze within 2 winters.

-• Reject finishes that catch a fingernail at the joinery line.
+• Reject: Finishes that catch a fingernail at the joint.

 • Liability: Purchasing decorative furniture without verifying substrate density is considered an acceptance of predictable structural failure.